sagihaider/sagihaider.github.io/_pages/research.md

 author_profile: true
 ---

-My interest in Artificial Intelligence (AI) and Machine Learning begins when I was doing my BTech Degree at Integral University, Lucknow, India in the academic year 2007-2008.
-Since then I have been working on several areas of AI.
-The word cloud given below highlights the keywords related to my research directions.
+My passion for Artificial Intelligence (AI) and Machine Learning sparked during my BTech Degree at Integral University, Lucknow, India, in the academic year 2007-2008.
+Since then, I have delved into various facets of AI.
+The word cloud presented below showcases the key themes and keywords encapsulating my research endeavors.

 <!-- <img src="/images/wordcloud.png" width="600" align="center">  -->